 Plaice is a long-lived species and subject to high fishing pressure.
-The state of the stock in this area is unknown and advice is that catches from the Western component of the stock should be no more than 9000 t and that in the depleted Eastern Skaggerak, no directed fisheries should occur.
+The state of the stock in this area is unknown and advice is that landings from the Western component of the stock should be no more than 8972 t and that in the depleted Eastern Skaggerak, no directed fisheries should occur.
 The most sustainable choice of plaice from this area is fish taken in directed seine or gillnet fisheries or by small coastal vessels from the Western area only.
 Avoid eating immature plaice below 30cm and during their breeding season, January to March.

 Plaice is a bottom-dwelling flatfish.
 It spawns in the early months of the year (January to March) and sometimes makes long spawning migrations.
 North Sea plaice reach between 35 and 45cm in their 6th year.
 It is a long-lived species, becoming sexually mature at 3-7 years (females) 2-6 (males) and living 30 years or more.
 Maximum reported age 50 years.